Kong/docs.konghq.com/app/enterprise/2.5.x/developer-portal/administration/application-registration/azure-oidc-config.md

 ## Create an Application in Kong

-1. Log in to your Developer Portal and create a new application:
+1. Log in to your Dev Portal and create a new application:
    1. Select the **My Apps** menu -> **New Application**.
    2. Enter the **Name** of your Azure application.
    3. Paste the `aud` value generated in JWT in the **Reference ID** field.